Before reading the article below, two quick tips for new Medicare Beneficiaries:

 Then why not just buy the cheapest one?
 One reason is ongoing yearly rate increases.
 All insurance companies can and do raise rates.
 Some insurance companies might offer a low price the first year, with definite marketing strategies to raise one’s rate (perhaps dramatically), starting next year, or sooner.

 “No problem.
 I’ll just change to a different company if that happens.”
 Not so fast.
-When someone is turning 65, or getting Medicare Part B for the first time, they have a “Guaranteed Issue” window.
+When someone is turning 65, or getting Medicare Part B for the first time, they have an Open Enrollment window.
 The insurance company is required to take them without qualifying health questions.
 But in Arizona (some states differ) once this window closes one might be unable to answer the health questions to qualify for coverage with a different company.
 Thus, a company that charges more the first year may be a better, less costly and more secure choice for the long run.

 Types of Medicare Supplements